 But now, those at high risk have a new weapon in the fight against lung cancer.

-- Have been exposed to substances such as asbestos, beryllium, chromium, diesel fumes, nickel, silica, and arsenic.
+- Exposure to certain substances, including asbestos, arsenic, beryllium, cadmium, chromium, diesel fumes, nickel, radon, silica and uranium.

 - The screening is painless and takes about ten seconds.